mac-comp127/painter/README.md

 # Painter App

-In this lab, we are practicing:
+In this exercise, we are practicing:

 - **Event handling**: using button and mouse events to build an interactive application.
 - **Refactoring**: changing the design of existing code without changing its functionality.
 - **Iterative development**: building up complex software in small, testable steps, adjusting the structure of the code as we go.

-In this lab, you build up a simple paint program.
+In this exercise, you build up a simple paint program.

 <img src="doc/images/finished-project.png" width="512">